Supreme Court of Missouri

-The Supreme Court of Missouri is the highest court in the state of Missouri.
+The Supreme Court of Missouri (SCOMO) is the highest court in the state of Missouri.
 It was established in 1820 and is located at 207 West High Street in Jefferson City, Missouri.
 Missouri voters have approved changes in the state's constitution to give the Supreme Court exclusive jurisdiction – the sole legal power to hear – over five types of cases on appeal.
 Pursuant to Article V, Section 3 of the Missouri Constitution, these cases involve: